I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 The timing and coordination of front crawl often falls into place naturally.
 However, when it doesn't and your pupils are finding things tricky, it is often another part of the stroke that is causing the issue.

 The rest of font crawl technique needs to be taught effectively too.
-My very popular book 'How To Be A Swimming Teacher' contains all of the exercises and drills you will need to make your front crawl lessons awesome.
-Adding them to your swimming lesson plans could not be easier!
+My very popular book 'How To Teach Front Crawl' contains all of the lesson plans and assessment tools you will need to make your front crawl lessons awesome.
+Teaching front crawl technique could not be easier!